codebar/tutorials/js/lesson4/tutorial.md

 ### Retrieve and render log questions

-Firstly, here is an introduction to fetch() from Google - [Introduction to fetch() by Matt Gaunt](https://developers.google.com/web/updates/2015/03/introduction-to-fetch)
+Firstly, here is an introduction to the fetch() Web API - [Introduction to fetch() by Matt Gaunt](https://developers.google.com/web/updates/2015/03/introduction-to-fetch)

-There is a whole lot of jargon in there but what the fetch() function does is simplify things for the developer when making a request to an api.
+There is a whole lot of jargon in there but what the fetch() function does is simplify things for the developer when making a request to an API.

-Lets first create the fetch request to the trivia api:
+Lets first create the fetch request to the trivia API:

 ```js
 fetch('https://opentdb.com/api.php?amount=10')